18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

   * Slurm Que Manager

 ## Bring Your Own Environment
-  If you have an environment (e.g. a conda environment) in your $HOME directory (e.g. ~/.conda/envs/my_env) with a Jupyter Kernel installed, JupyterLab will autoload this environmnet as a seperate kernel.
+  If you have an environment (e.g. a conda environment) in your $HOME directory (e.g. ~/.conda/envs/my_env) with a Jupyter Kernel installed, JupyterLab will detect this environmnet as a seperate kernel.
 For instance, a conda environment named <i>my_env</i> with the IPyKernel will appear as <i>Python [conda env:myenv]</i> in the list of optional kernels in JupyterLab.

 ## Use Ceres Maintained Software
   The default environment includes an extension (located on the left vertical section of JupyterLab) to load Ceres software into the current environment.
 This is the software visible with the `module avail` command.

 ## Containerized Environment
-JupyterHub will spawn an instance of JupyterLab using a singularity container.
-Whichever container selected needs to have JupyterLab installed.
+JupyterHub will spawn an instance of JupyterLab using a singularity container (see the container options above).
+The container selected needs to have JupyterLab installed.
 Users can specify a container in the <i>Container Path</i> section on the Spawner Options page.
 There are several ways to access containers on Ceres:
    * Pointing to a prebuilt container either maintained by the yourself or by the VRSC (located at `/references/containers/`).
    * Pointing to a prebuilt container on an external hub, such as [Docker Hub](https://hub.docker.com/) or [Singularity Hub](https://singularity-hub.org/). **When launching JupyterLab from a container located on a <i>Hub</i> for the first time, it will take 1-10 minutes** to start JupyterLab because the container needs to be downloaded, built, and cached.
 However, on subsequent tries it should be quite fast ~10-20 seconds (the image is now cached in your $HOME directory).
 If the container is modified on the <i>Hub</i>, it will be re-downloaded, built, and cached.
      1. An example input into *Container Path*: ```docker://jupyter/datascience-notebook```